tulasidamarla/Java_11/Lambda expressions.md

 To accept the lambda, we need to pick a functional interface.
 In this case, we have used the Runnable interface: There are other types of functional interfaces:

-Runnable -> no parameters, no return type, method name is run(), Runs an action.
+Runnable -> no parameters, no return type, method name is run(), Runs an action.<br>
-Supplier<T> -> no parameter, returns any type(T), method name is get(), Supplies a value of type T.
+Supplier<T> -> no parameter, returns any type(T), method name is get(), Supplies a value of type T. <br>
-Consumer<T> -> paramter type T, returns nothing, method name accept(), Consumes a value of type T.
+Consumer<T> -> paramter type T, returns nothing, method name accept(), Consumes a value of type T.<br>
-BiConsumer<T, U> -> parameter type (T, U), return nothing, method name accept(), Consumes a value of type T, U.
+BiConsumer<T, U> -> parameter type (T, U), return nothing, method name accept(), Consumes a value of type T, U.<br>
-Function<T, R> -> parameter type T, return type R, method name apply(), A function with argument type T BiFunction<T, U, R> -> parameter type T and U, return type R, method name apply(), A function with argument type T and U.
+Function<T, R> -> parameter type T, return type R, method name apply(), A function with argument type T.<br>
+BiFunction<T, U, R> -> parameter type T and U, return type R, method name apply(), A function with argument type T and U.<br>
-UnaryOperator<T> -> Same as Function, with Parameter and return type T.
+UnaryOperator<T> -> Same as Function, with Parameter and return type T.<br>
-BinaryOperator<T> -> Same as BiFunction, with parameters and return type T.
+BinaryOperator<T> -> Same as BiFunction, with parameters and return type T.<br>
-Predicate<T> -> parameter type T, return type boolean, method name test(), A function with one parameter type T and return type boolean.
+Predicate<T> -> parameter type T, return type boolean, method name test(), A function with one parameter type T and return type boolean.<br>
 BiPredicate<T,U> -> parameter types T and U, return type boolean, method name test(), A function with two parameter types T and U with return type boolean.

 Note: In the above example we have used Runnable, which doesn't take any argument.
 So, we can't exactly tell in which iteration currenly run() is executing.
 If We want to tell the action in which iteration it occurs.
 For that, we need to pick a functional interface that has a method with an int parameter and a void return.
 The standard interface for processing int values is IntConsumer.

 		public interface IntConsumer
 		{